Does cartilage damage impact treatment?

 What intervention is best?

 Protecting soft tissue should be paramount as in footwear, local padding or devices suited to protecting the first toe prominence.
-Splints and taping all have a part to play but no one has studied the effect on hallux valgus degeneration emanating from erosions within the conservative arena.
+Splints and taping all play a part, but no one has studied the effect on hallux valgus degeneration emanating from erosions within the conservative arena.
 It is only once patients present for surgery that the evidence becomes observable.
 Early splinting is recommended for painful joints and some outlets sell such devices to use as a day or night splint.
-Correction of the deformity is not possible, but the painful HV joint can be helped considerably.
-Plaas undertook research and found positive benefits from a commercially available design but more expensive than simple forms.
+Correction of the deformity is impossible, but the painful HV joint can be helped considerably.
+Plaas researched and found positive benefits from a commercially available design but more expensive than simple forms.
 The illustrated example allows adjustment and walking.
 When considering the paucity of information on conservative care, the best insight into the effect of treatment comes from Grice et al. (2017).
 This paper helps identify the timeline concept by recording the limitations of steroid injections.

 The problem with Grice’s steroid injection study is that it is specific for hallux rigidus (HR), rather than hallux valgus.
 In his study of 365 injections for ankles, plantar fascia, neuroma and synovitis, HR drops from 92% down to 9% over one year, meaning the benefit is poor.
 However, synovitis in lesser mtpj’s delivered 80% effectiveness initially and remained at 31% at the end of the year; a 90% compared to 61% reduction in effectiveness.
 Soft tissue does not do better. plantar fasciitis dropped by 93% versus 64% for a neuroma.